towhidJ/winter-care-client/README.md

 -Any Member Register and View available Product

 - only register member can Purchase Product
 - There 3 Role available
-    -Vistor
-    -user
-    -admin
+- - Vistor
+- - user
+- - admin
-    -vistor can view, search and compare available Product -user can view and Purchase Product
+- vistor can view, search and compare available Product
+- user can view and Purchase Product
-    -Admin has some extra privilege including all privilege visitor and admin:
+- Admin has some extra privilege including all privilege visitor and admin:
-    -Admin can add product and manage product
+- - Admin can add product and manage product
-    -Admin can manage Order
+- - Admin can manage Order
-    -Admin can ship Order to user based on order placed by sending user confirmation
+- - Admin can ship Order to user based on order placed by sending user confirmation

 ## Project Works